araobp/compact-rag/README.md

-# Compact RAG
+_# Compact RAG

 <img src="./docs/my_raspberry_pi.jpg" width=400>

 ## Background

-I will develop a compact RAG (Retrieval-Augmented Generation) model to run on the Raspberry Pi.
-As the database for RAG, we will adopt SQLite and implement a vector DB using [sqlite-vec](https://github.com/asg017/sqlite-vec).
+I develop a compact RAG (Retrieval-Augmented Generation) model to run on the Raspberry Pi.
+As the database for RAG, I adopt SQLite and implement a vector DB using [sqlite-vec](https://github.com/asg017/sqlite-vec).

-This controller will also function as a controller for [virtual showroom](https://github.com/araobp/virtual-showroom).

 ## Goal of this project

 - Develop a compact RAG that can run on my Raspberry Pi 3 Model B, supporting Hybrid RAG: SQL DB and Vector DB.
-- The RAG will also work as an API server for my other project: [virtual-showroom](https://github.com/araobp/virtual-showroom).
+- The RAG also works as an API server for my other projects: [virtual-showroom](https://github.com/araobp/virtual-showroom) and [node-red-ai-agents](https://github.com/araobp/node-red-ai-agents).

 ## Requrements